Cycling: Carapaz holds off Nibali as Roglic loses more ground in Giro

 The Movistar rider regained contact with Team Bahrain Merida’s Nibali in the grueling ascent up the Mortirolo pass, an 11.9-km climb at an average gradient of 10.9%, as favorite Roglic was dropped and eventually lost more than a minute.

-Overall, Carapaz retained the pink jersey with a 1 minute 47 second lead on Nibali, who leapfrogged Roglic into second place.
+Overall, Carapaz retained the pink jersey with a 1 minute 47 second lead on Nibali, who leapfrogged Roglic into second place in the general classification.
 Roglic is now 2:09 behind the leader.

+“The truth is that it’s been a very complicated day, especially because of the weather conditions and the climbs,” said Carapaz.

+“But as a team we’ve worked very well for Mikel Landa and myself.
+It’s another good day in terms of time gained on GC.”

 The final part of the brutal Mortirolo climb took place in a sinister crepuscule, with the only light coming from the TV motorbikes’ headlights as rain further reduced visibility.